This Product is manufactured by MAPFRE Middlesea p.l.c.

 Your policy contract is for one year.
 You can request changes to your plan, such as an upgrade or downgrade, or adding / removing optional extension at policy renewal by writing to us.

-You will need to complete an application form for a plan upgrade, declaring any symptoms or medical conditions you have (whether you have been diagnosed or not, and irrespective whether you have made claimed for on your policy or not).
+You will need to complete a proposal form for a plan upgrade, declaring any symptoms or medical conditions you have (whether you have been diagnosed or not, and irrespective whether you have made claimed for on your policy or not).
 These conditions may be restricted from your upgraded cover, however, will continue to be covered up the limits of your previous cover.
 Any cover limitations will be communicated to you in writing.

 Can I have health insurance if I already suffer from an illness?